My Work & Writing Life

 Look for workshops (in this area, usually held at the Auburn library) sponsored by the Maine Writers and Publishers Alliance, and consider becoming a member.
 This is the premiere writing organization in Maine, so connecting with them is a great way to keep up on writing-related events.
 They have so much going on, you’ll want to spend a while at their website.

 A low-key way to connect with area writers is to attend the MWPA-sponsored GATHER meet-ups.
 I host the one for Lewiston-Auburn, and you don’t have to be a member of MWPA to attend.
 We meet every other month, usually the third Wednesday of the month, at Guthrie’s cafe.
 This is a chance to talk about All Things Writing with fellow word nerds, and it’s a great way to connect with local resources and events.

 You’ll find author talks, readings, book discussions, and other writing-related events at both the Lewiston and Auburn Public Libraries, as well as at Bates College.
-L/A Arts has been working some readings into their Art Walks, which happen on the last Friday of the month, May through October, and they’ve held a number of other really interesting writing-related events so far in 2018.
+L/A Arts has been working some readings into their Art Walks, which happen on the last Friday of the month, May through October, and they held a number of other really interesting writing-related events in 2018.

-Keep an eye out next year for the Maine-ly Jewish Storytelling Festival created by Auburn writer, musician, and singer Lisa Mayer, where I was fortunate to read in July.
+Keep an eye out for the Maine-ly Jewish Storytelling Festival created by Auburn writer, musician, and singer Lisa Mayer, where I was fortunate to read in July.
 The program was one of the best I’ve ever attended.
 And I have to get my butt to The Corner, a fantastic series of storytelling nights that somehow I keep missing.
 The one time I made it, I was blown away, and you will be, too.
-The season starts up again on September 14.
+Their season starts September.

 My Maine Photos